larssonhthomas-afk/writebase-docs/docs/10_why-writebase.md

 # Why I built WriteBase
 Markdown Editor.
 All Data Visible.
 My Process.

 I'm a writer.
 Not a developer.
 I also do design and information architecture.
 For years, I hunted for a writing app with minimal design, real focus, and database-level automation flexibility.
 I tried them all.
 Ulysses looked great, but it locked me in.
-Then came AI and Agents and disrupted everything, again...
+Then came AI and Agents, and they disrupted everything again.

 ![WriteBase - Editor View](./assets/CleanShot_2025-12-25_at_12.56.15_2x.png)